 This is my Creative Commons game art thread.
-The graphics posted here is released under a Creative Commons license.
+The graphics posted here is released under a Creative Commons license and will remain non-commercial

 For older stuff, there's also my Assemblee thread